cognesy/instructor-php/README.md

 Instructor for PHP is compatible with PHP 8.2 or later and, due to minimal dependencies, should work with any framework of your choice.

+ - [SaloonPHP](https://docs.saloon.dev/) - for handling communication with LLM API providers
  - [Symfony components](https://symfony.com/) - for validation, serialization and other utilities
-- [Jasny PHP DocBlock Parser](https://www.jasny.net/phpdoc-parser/) - for parsing PHP DocBlocks

 ## TODOs